xapple/crest4/README.md

 ## Installing

 Since `crest4` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is python version 3.8 or above which is often installed by default.
-Simply choose one of the two following methods, depending on which package manager you prefer to use.
+Simply choose one of the two following methods to install, depending on which package manager you prefer to use.

 ### Installing via `conda`